 INCLUDES: 8 - 0.25 fl oz sink packets of SinkSuds; phosphate free and biodegradable

-A CONVENIENCE THAT CAN'T BE BOUGHT: Scrubba's flexible textured scrubbing washboard allows for washing-machine like results in just minutes, without hurting your hands, and in the comfort of your hotel room, cruise cabin or tent.
+A CONVENIENCE THAT CAN’T BE BOUGHT: Rubbing clothes in a sink can take ages, it’s unhygienic and risky; Scrubba’s flexible scrubbing washboard allows for washing-machine like results in 3 minutes, and in the comfort of your apartment, RV, or camping tent

 Those who understand the trouble of drying clothes when in travel or cost of using a gas or electric dryer when cleaning clothes know the paybacks of using a clothesline.
 The clothesline is made of stainless steel material that makes it strong, durable and rust retardant.
 It is ideal for home, indoor and outdoor use.
 It is a recommended clothesline for regular travelers, campers, and hikers that love spending much of their time outdoors.